 L1 Award in Pattern Cutting

 You will also need to be able to attend one Saturday for finishing and portfolio preparation.
-BTEC Level 1 accreditation.
+A list of essential tools are listed below.

 Who is this course for